-The Nature Preserve Committee meets the second Monday of every month at 7:30 PM in Burkart Hall located at 56 Keeley Avenue.
+The Nature Preserve Committee meets the first Thursday of every month at 7:30 PM in Burkart Hall located at 56 Keeley Avenue.

 Council Liaison: Peter LaMontagne

 Agendas and Minutes

 The Nature Preserve Committee is responsible for all matters related to the Wilma Quinlan Nature Preserve.

 In 2007, the Natural Lands Trust (NLT) was commissioned by New Britain Borough to provide a natural resource assessment and stewardship plan for the Nature Preserve.
 The Stewardship Plan produced by the NLT catalogs the existing environmental and ecological conditions and current management issues of the Preserve and serves as a guide for the future use and management goals set by the Borough’s Nature Preserve Committee.
 A 2014 Addendum to the Stewardship Plan focuses on management techniques for invasive plants in the Preserve.
 These documents can be found under the Resources section below.

 The current stewardship priorities for the Nature Preserve include:

 - Maintaining a safe and enjoyable environment for the passive recreation of borough residents.

 - Protecting and enhancing existing plant communities to provide wildlife habitat for resident and migratory wildlife.

 - Protecting the water quality of the Neshaminy Creek and its tributaries that flow through the property.